iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 #### Example: Shortest Path in a Graph

-Suppose you are at your home town and just received a message from friend telling you that there are singing llamas in Cuzco, Peru, right now.
+Suppose you are at your hometown and just received a message from friend telling you that there are singing llamas in Cuzco, Peru, right now.
 This makes you at the same time incredulous and curious,